lesenelir/next-gpt/README.md

 OPENAI_API_KEY=Your_OpenAI_API_KEY
 ```

-If you don't have an OpenAI API key, you can get one [here](https://platform.openai.com/account/api-keys).
+Note: If you don't have an OpenAI API key, you can get one [here](https://platform.openai.com/account/api-keys).

 - Run